sylabs/singularity101/oci-intro.md

 # 📄 OCI Mode and Interoperability

-The Open Container Initiative (OCI), is a project aimed at creating open industry standards around container formats and runtime.
+The Open Containers Initiative (OCI), is a project aimed at creating open industry standards around container formats and runtime.
 The main goal of OCI is to ensure that containers are portable across different platforms and compatible with other container runtimes.